ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Single-choice-inference.md

 but since GHC can't do that today, what are the *other* compelling applications of TrueFundeps?

+[AntC] A compelling example ought to be compound `SetField`s (this would avoid the classic `show . read` ambiguity): `setField @foo x . setField @bar y` -- where the `setField`s are potentially changing the type of the record, so the compiler needs to infer the type of the record after setting `bar`/that's passed to setting `foo`.
+There'd be a similar example with compounded `HasField`s: `getField @baz . getField @quux`, where the type of container field `quux` is parameterised by the type of nested field `baz`.

 The big problem is, of course, that many uses of fundeps today are simply incompatible with this approach: see [key examples](./key-examples).